 Does your team possess the technical know-how they need to succeed?
 Do you invest in their technology careers?
 Upskilling is the process of teaching your current employees new technology skills.
-Technology is everchanging and constantly evolving, which unfortunately, means there’s always the possibility of a technical skills gap within your organization.
-The ability to upskill and increase training to develop your employees’ skillsets creates an advantage for your company in this technology-driven world.
+Technology is everchanging and constantly evolving.
+As a result, this means there’s always the possibility of a technical skills gap within your organization.
+However, the ability to upskill and increase training to develop your employees’ skillsets creates an advantage for your company in this technology-driven world.

 Read on to learn more about upskilling your employee’s careers.